-There are various data types that are interesting to convert to and fro between DIPlib and MATLAB.
+There are various data types that are interesting to convert to and fro between DIP lib and MATLAB.
 Foremost are images.
-There are four macros that deal with this, assuming you are using the abovementioned DML_ERROR_INIT and related macros.
-DML_MEX2DIP(ma,im) will convert the MATLAB array or dip_image object ma into a DIPlib dip_Image structure im.
+There are four macros that deal with this, assuming you are using the above-mentioned DML_ERROR_INIT and related macros.
+DML_MEX2DIP(ma,im) will convert the MATLAB array or dip_image object ma into a DIP lib dip_Image structure im.
 To convert it back to a MATLAB array use DML_DIP2MLA(im,ma), and to convert it back to a dip_image object use DML_DIP2MEX(im,ma).
-Finally, to create an (unspecified) DIPlib image use DML_GENDIP_IMAGE(im) (which calls dip_ImageNew() in such a way that the image, when forged, will be allocated by MATLAB).
-All of these macros avoid copying of the image data by making DIPlib use memory allocated by MATLAB.
+Finally, to create an (unspecified) DIP lib image use DML_GENDIP_IMAGE(im) (which calls dip_ImageNew() in such a way that the image, when forged, will be allocated by MATLAB).
+All of these macros avoid copying of the image data by making DIP lib use memory allocated by MATLAB.
 This is sadly not possible for complex image data.
-MATLAB and DIPlib differ too much in the way this data is stored to be able to share it directly.
+MATLAB and DIP lib differ too much in the way this data is stored to be able to share it directly.
 Therefore, complex images are copied each time one of these macros is called.

-For other common DIPlib tipes, such as arrays and enumeration types, there are also macros.
-However, these were written to simplify the task of creating a glue layer between DIPlib and MATLAB.
-Therefore, they are not as flexible as the macros mentioned above.
-The ones converting MATLAB data to DIPlib require a input parameter number (the n in prhs[n]) and a variable name.
+For other common DIP lib types, such as arrays and enumeration types, there are also macros.
+However, these were written to simplify the task of creating a glue layer between DIP lib and MATLAB, and are therefore not as flexible as the macros mentioned above.
+The ones converting MATLAB data to DIP lib require an input parameter number (the n in prhs[n]) and a variable name.
 See the file dml_macros.h for a complete listing.
 You can also copy code from this file instead of using the macros, which will prove more flexible.